By Sarah Watson, forager

 The foraging season never really ends as there are always edible hardy plants to be found.
-Right now, the leaves of three-cornered leek (Allium triquetrum) are tender and full-flavoured.
+From November to early spring, the leaves of three-cornered leek (Allium triquetrum) are tender and full-flavoured.
 It’s more subtle than brown onions, being a little leeky, with a smidgeon of spring onion and a cheeky hint of chive.
 When cooked it becomes milder and sweeter, so for maximum flavour eat young leaves raw, or add them near the end of cooking and wilt briefly.

-It’s quite easy to identify, the leaves look a bit like grass or bluebells (although bluebells are poisonous), they’re strap-like with a keel along the centre of the underside and the giveaway is the onion smell when bruised.
-The flower stems are triangular in cross-section, hence ‘three-cornered’, and the flowers appear in March or April, looking for all the world like white bluebells, but with a narrow green stripe down the petal centre.
+Three-cornered leek is easy to identify, the leaves look a bit like grass or bluebells (although bluebells are poisonous), they’re strap-like with a ‘keel’ projecting from the centre of the underside, making them triangular in cross-section – hence ‘three-cornered’.
+The real giveaway is the onion smell when they’re bruised.

 As an Allium, three-cornered leek contains the goodness of onions in the sulphur compounds that can help reduce cholesterol, protect the circulatory system and which have anti-bacterial and anti-fungal properties; as well as containing saponins and flavonoids, potential antioxidants and anti-cancer agents.